 When I first saw this shot on Pinterest a year ago I knew that one day I was going to have to make it to this very spot!
 It was beautiful, had leading lines, and those incredible red rocks views.
 To find this spot you simply drive down the main road from the visitors center into the park.
 Right before you stop at the Fire Wave trailhead there is a small pull off on the right-hand side.
 There is a curve in the road with a large boulder.
 Climb up onto this boulder and you will see this iconic photo with your own eyes.
 For all those photographers out there, the best time to capture this is during sunrise.

+After visiting the Valley of Fire State Park you might want to visit St. George, Utah and conquer these best hiking trails!
 We were hosted by My Place Hotels but all opinions remain our own.